rogerh2/SpheroidInvasionAnalysis/README.md

 ### Installation

-The application comes with everything needed to run it with embedded Python (currently only supported on Windows).
+When running on Windows, the application comes with everything needed to run it with embedded Python.
-To run the application, use the provided `run.bat` file.
-Simply double-click `run.bat` to start the application.
 When installing on Linux or mac ensure you have the necessary dependencies installed.
 You can do this using pip:

 ```bash